yaya2devops/cloudblog/cl66cnu2l003izqnv9rkl2y0w.md

 - `code .` to edit your work in VS Code, save it, and then return to the terminal
 - Create your git repository using `git init`
 - Add your current files to the git repository `git add`
-- It's time to push your modifications by using the `git commit`
+- It's time to commit your modifications by using the `git commit`
 - Connect your git repository to the external repository `git remote`
 - `Push` and observe the magic.